amirongit/notecode/algebra.md

 - usually in this type of equations one side is a simplified version of the other side
 #### Contradiction equation
 - an equation which doesn't have a solution

+### Proportions
+- claim that two ratios are equal
+#### Cross multiplication property
+- states that the product of the numerator of a fraction on one side of an equation and the denominator of the fraction on the other side should equal the product of the denominator of the same side and the numerator of the other side; for example if `a / b == c / d` then `ad == bc`
+#### Solving proportion equations
+- since in a equation like `a / b = c / d` the LCD of the fractions is 'bd', the shortcut to isolate the variable can be cross multiplication of fractions in both sides

+### Solving linear algebra inequalities 1
+- the procedure is the same as solving linear equations with key differences
+    - when using multiplication property, negative operand causes the inequality to get reversed
+#### Interval notation
+- a way of writing subsets of the real number line
+- interval notations can be used to annotate a range of numbers
+    - parentheses mean the end isn't included in the range
+    - brackets mean the end is included in the range
+    - infinity can never be included